German police arrest far-right extremists ‘plotting to overthrow state’

 The group planned to install Heinrich XIII P. R. as Germany's new leader, according to prosecutors and had already contacted Russian officials with the aim to negotiate a new order in the country once the German government has been overthrown.

-Another person detained was identified by prosecutors as Birgit M.-W. She is a former judge and lawmaker with the far-right Alternative for Germany party which has become increasingly scrutinised by German security due to its extremist ties, according to Der Spiegel.
+According to Der Spiegel , she is a former judge and lawmaker with the far-right Alternative for Germany party which has become increasingly scrutinised by German security due to its extremist ties.

+Germany's Interior Minister Nancy Faeser said that investigations into the plot showed the threat posed by the "Reichsbuerger" movement.

+“The investigations provide a glimpse into the abyss of a terrorist threat from the Reichsbuerger milieu,” she said in a statement, adding: “We are taking action against such endeavours with the consequences of the rule of law.

 Register for free to continue reading